Need a PDF?

 - Hang up on robocalls.
 Don’t press any numbers.
 The recording might say that pressing a number will remove you from their call list or send you to a live operator, but it could lead to even more robocalls.

 CDC officials are warning consumers about a widespread campaign of “phishing” emails that claim to be from the CDC and mention a flu pandemic.
 The email instructs you to open a document that supposedly tells you how to prevent the spread of the disease

 If you get an email like this, know that it comes from hackers trying to gain access to your personal computer files, as well as files on networks you’re connected to.
 After you open the attachment, you may get a note demanding some type of payment to remove the virus from your computer.

 You should also pay careful attention to web links you click or find from search results.
 Never trust websites claiming to be from the government if they don’t end in .gov.
 Websites using .org or .edu are also among the safest to use, since those types of links are used by non-profits or educational institutions like universities.
 Be the most wary of .com websites, since these can be set up by almost anyone.

 - Never open unsolicited emails or attachments from people you don’t know.

 - DO NOT CLICK ON ANY LINKS OR ATTACHMENTS in the email or visit websites that seem unfamiliar or have strange web addresses.

 - Never share personal information, especially passwords or account numbers, with anyone via email.

 The FDA is actively and aggressively monitoring for any companies that may be selling products for fraudulent coronavirus (COVID-19) testing, prevention, and treatment.
-As a result of these activities, the agency is beginning to see fake test kits being marketed to test for COVID-19 in the home.
+As a result of these activities, the agency is beginning to see fake products being marketed to test for or treat COVID-19 in the home.
 Click here for more information.